You’ve probably heard bankruptcy likened to a financial lifeline.

 Your only other option might be the IRS supplying a substitute “estimate of income” return that often errs on the high side of determining income tax owed.
 It’s best not to leave that up to the IRS.

-Tips and Financial Assistance to Pay Off Tax Debts
+How to Pay Off Tax Debt

 The IRS is more approachable than the stereotype of the unforgiving tax collector suggests.
 In other words, there are a few tax debt relief options.
 Whichever route you choose, it’s recommended that you start by hiring a tax attorney.